KieranReck/KieranReck.github.io/_posts/2024-02-14-removing-author-profile-spacing.md

 Here are the steps to take:
 1. open up your `_sass/minimal-mistakes/_page.scss` file
 2. search for any instances of `$right-sidebar-width`, at the time of writing this, there are 6 of them.
 Four are right near the top of the page and two are further down.
-3. 'Comment out' these instances like so:
+3. 'Comment out' these instances like below:
+4. Save the file and push your changes either via github or jekyll or whatever method you use.
+I use github commits.

 ```scss
 .initial-content,